gboeing/ppd430/syllabus/readme.md

 **Nov 30 - Final Presentations**

+In class: complete course evaluations and group peer assessments.

 ## Exam Week

 **Dec 7 - Final Group Projects Due**

+See the assignments folder for details and deadlines.

 # Academic Conduct and Support